bburrough/Descartes/readme.md

 float coverage_rate = area / elapsed;
 ```

 In this example, the compiler knows absolutely nothing about what the programmer intended with these types.
 It can provide no validation of the arithmetic whatsoever.
-This is exactly the kind of programming that leads to unit conversion errors and the [embarassing loss of billion dollar satellites](https://solarsystem.nasa.gov/missions/mars-climate-orbiter/in-depth/).
+This is exactly the kind of programming that leads to unit conversion errors and the [embarrassing loss of billion dollar satellites](https://solarsystem.nasa.gov/missions/mars-climate-orbiter/in-depth/).
 Mistakes are so easy to overlook, they're almost inevitable.

 If the programmer never declares their intention, the compiler will never be able to validate their goal.
 This is both a benefit of type-rich-programming, and a fundamental flaw with "Almost Always Auto" (and by extension a reason why AAA should not be used).